-Jason Dufner What's In The Bag? - Memorial Tournament Winning Clubs
+Jason Dufner What's In The Bag? - 2013 USPGA Champion

-Take a look at the equipment used by Jason Dufner in his Memorial Tournament victory at Muirfield Village Country Club
+Take a look at the equipment used by 2013 PGA Championship winner Jason Dufner.

 Jason Dufner What’s In The Bag?